 - Bachelor of Applied Arts (Child &Youth Study)

-- Bachelor of Public Relations

-- Certificate in Accounting
+- · Certificate in Accounting

 - Certificate/Diploma/Degree in Business Administration

 - Certificate in Gerontology

 - Certificate in Information Technology

 - Certificate in Marketing

 - Certificate/Diploma/Degree in Tourism and Hospitality Management

-Lecture-based courses broadcast on television may be viewed locally on Halifax metro cable (channel 33) and regionally on the Atlantic Satellite Network (ASN), and DVD rentals are available.
-All lecture courses have WebCT sites for interaction, usually require textbooks, and may also be complemented by teleconferencing and print materials.
+Lecture-based courses broadcast on television may be viewed locally on Halifax metro cable (channel 33) and regionally on the Atlantic Satellite Network (ASN).
+DVD rentals are available, and some lectures can be accessed on the web.
+All lecture courses have online sites for interaction, usually require textbooks, and may also be complemented by teleconferencing and print materials.